Semiframes: the algebra of semitopologies and actionable coalitions: Semiframes: compatible complete semilattices

 Consider the left-hand semitopology illustrated in Figure~\ref{fig.012-triangle}, so that: \begin{itemize*} \item $\ns P=\{0,1,2\}$, and \item $\opens=\{\varnothing,\{0,1\},\{1,2\},\{0,2\},\{0,1,2\}\}$. \end{itemize*} We note that: \begin{itemize*} \item $(\ns P,\opens)$ is $T_0$ and $T_1$. \item $(\ns P,\opens)$ is regular because all points are intertwined, so that $\community(p)=\ns P$ for every $p\in\ns P$. \item The nonempty irreducible closed sets are $\{0\}$ (which is the complement of $\{1,2\}$), $\{1\}$, and $\{2\}$.
 Since these are singleton sets, they are certainly the closures of unique points. \end{itemize*} So $(\ns P,\opens)$ is $T_0$, regular, and irreducible closed sets are the closures of unique points.

-We take as our filter $P=\opens\setminus\{\varnothing\}$.
-The reader can check that $P$ is completely prime, nonempty, up-closed, and compatible ($P$ is also the greatest filter); but, $P$ is not the neighbourhood semifilter of $0$, $1$, or $2$ in $\ns P$.
+We take as our semifilter $P=\opens\setminus\{\varnothing\}$.
+The reader can check that $P$ is completely prime (Definition~\ref{defn.point}(\ref{item.completely.prime})), nonempty, up-closed, and compatible ($P$ is also the greatest semifilter); but, $P$ is not the neighbourhood semifilter of $0$, $1$, or $2$ in $\ns P$.
 Thus, $(\ns P,\opens)$ is not sober. \end{proof}

 \begin{rmrk} The counterexample used in Lemma~\ref{lemm.T0.not.sober} generalises, as follows: the reader can check that the \emph{all-but-one} semitopology from Example~\ref{xmpl.semitopologies}(\ref{item.counterexample.X-x}) on three or more points (so open sets are generated by $\ns P\setminus\{p\}$ for every $p\in\ns P$) has similar behaviour. \end{rmrk}